Admission to the Graduate School

 Combined Undergraduate/Graduate Programs

 Several degree programs offer Mines undergraduate students the opportunity to begin work on a Graduate Degree while completing the requirements of their Bachelor's Degree.
 These programs can give students a head start on graduate education.
-An overview of these combined programs and a description of the admission process and requirements are found in the Graduate Degrees and Requirements section of this Catalog.
+An overview of these combined programs and a description of the admission process and requirements are found in the Graduate Degrees and Requirements section of this catalog.

 Admission into a Combined Undergraduate/Graduate degree program is available only to current Mines undergraduate students.
 Mines alumni are not eligible for Combined degree program enrollment.

 Combined students whose graduate degree programs allow double-counting of credits, may only double count if the student has uninterrupted registration from the undergraduate degree to the graduate degree and the student is concurrently enrolled in both the undergraduate and graduate programs for at least one semester (fall or spring).
-If a student takes a semester off, or more, between degrees (summer excluded), the student is no longer eligible to double count credits.
+If a student takes a semester or more off between degrees (summer excluded), the student is no longer eligible to double count credits.

 ADMISSION PROCEDURES